Waterbury-Oxford Master Plan

 The primary objective of this business plan for the Waterbury-Oxford Airport (OXC) is to identify operational and economic development opportunities to assist the Connecticut Airport Authority (CAA) with optimizing the overall benefits of the Airport for the community it serves.

 Waterbury-Oxford Airport Environmental Assessment/ Environmental Impact Evaluation for Obstructions

 The CAA conducted a detailed study to evaluate existing obstructions that penetrate the federally protected airspace.
 These obstructions are primarily trees located near runway ends or located on small hills surrounding the Airport.
 As a follow-up study, the CAA is reviewing the potential impacts of tree removal, and selective clearing and/or thinning in areas the area that contain airspace obstructions.

 Runway Reconstruction Construction Project

-The Reconstruct, light and grooved runway 18-36 (approximately 5,800×100’) and construct End Safety areas Project Reconstruction approximately 1,300 feet of runway 18-36 beginning at the north (18) end.
-This project includes a full depth construction includes taxiway “A”, “B”and “C”, to the extent where maximum allowable longitudinal taxiway grades are to be achieved.
-The remaining 4,500 feet of the runway will be milled a nominal depth and repaved.
-The milled section includes Taxiway “E”, “G”, “H” and “A”, to the extent where maximum allowable longitudinal taxiway grades beyond hold lines.
-In order to achieve a standard runway centerline profile, the runway 18 end is to be raised approximately 5 ½’.
-Juliano Drive will be realigned to accommodate the new slopes behind the tower.
+Approximately 1,300 feet of the runway beginning at the north (18) end was reconstructed.
+The remaining 4,500 feet of the runway was milled a nominal depth and repaved.
+The milled section includes Taxiway “E”, “G”, “H” and “A”.
+In order to achieve a standard runway centerline profile, the runway 18 end was raised approximately 5 ½’.
+Juliano Drive was realigned to accommodate the new slopes behind the localizer tower.